dagger/dagger/docs/README.md

 We prefer to keep the organisation of doc pages, and writing them separate.
 For the time being - 2022 Q1 - the focus is on writing self-contained doc content.
 Don't worry about where to fit this content, it's enough to keep this in mind: [Writing effective documentation](https://www.youtube.com/watch?v=R6zeikbTgVc&t=19s).

+## Debugging

+A [debug plugin](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-debug) is available at `http://localhost:3000/__docusaurus/debug`.
+This is a great resource to help you solve common problems that show up in your terminal when starting a local dev server.

 ## What else should I keep in mind as I add new doc pages?